robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 If you see the ID `956473` in a condition, can you quickly know what it means?
 Probably not.

-This is the problem when you set a value hard coding, you hide the real meaning of the values ​​and make the code difficult to understand for developers who are not inserted in the same context that the code.
+This is the problem when you set a value hard coding, you hide the real meaning of the values ​​and make the code hard to understand for developers who are not inserted in the same context that your code.

-Take a look at the following example:
+Take a look at the example below:

 ```js
 if (user.profile === 956473) {